dtao/safe_yaml/README.md

 With `YAML.safe_load`, that attacker would be thwarted:

+    > require "safe_yaml"
+    => true
-    > YAML.safe_load(yaml)
+    > YAML.load(yaml)
     => {"foo; end; puts %(I'm in yr system!); def bar"=>"baz"}

 Notes
 -----

-The way that SafeYAML works is by restricting the domain of objects that can be deserialized via `YAML.safe_load`.
+The way that SafeYAML works is by restricting the kinds of objects that can be deserialized via `YAML.load`.
 More specifically, only the following types of objects can be deserialized by default:

 - Hashes
 - Arrays